 In addition to the local project, Engineers without Borders is also involved in a long-term international project to provide clean water to a community in Nicaragua.

 In December 2017, members traveled to San Antonio de Upa to learn more about the need for clean water and begin the process of conceptualizing a system to deliver it to the community.

 Since then, the chapter has conducted fundraising and begun designing a system to pipe water to the community, filter it and store it for future use.
-Students are currently working on design calculations and drawings, collaborating with engineers in the United States and abroad, and developing resources to give the community about clean water management.
+Students are currently working on design calculations and drawings, collaborating with engineers in the United States and abroad, and developing resources about clean water management to give the community.

-With a travel ban to Nicaragua recently lifted, WMU's Engineers without Borders chapter hopes to visit San Antonio de Upa in the spring of 2020 to implement their project, provided their plans are approved by the national Engineers without Borders organization.
+With a travel ban to Nicaragua recently lifted, WMU's Engineers without Borders chapter hopes to visit San Antonio de Upa in the spring of 2020 to implement its project, provided its plans are approved by the national Engineers without Borders organization.

 Questions about current or future projects can be emailed to email@example.com.